NevAEYC Public Policy

 Early Education and Care Imperatives for Nevada –

-2021-2022 Public Policy Agenda
+2025-2026 Public Policy Agenda

-2021-2022 NevAEYC Imperatives
+2025-2026 NevAEYC Imperatives

-- 1: Increase Child Care and Development Fund Contribution
+- 1: Increase Child Care and Development Fund Contribution to support workforce compensation and retention within Early Childhood Education

 LEARN MORE ABOUT PUBLIC POLICY

 It is important that all Nevadans become mindful of the financial and social impact of NOT caring for our youngest citizens and their families.
 Investments in quality early care and education results in families with a higher quality of life and greater contribution to their communities, resulting in better paying jobs, higher tax contributions, and less dependence on public support throughout their entire lives.
-We want our legislators to know that they must act to change this dismal situation so that families can work and contribute to the well-being of our State economy.
+We want our legislators to know that they must act to change this dismal situation so that families can work and contribute to the well-being of our State e

 Do you want to brush up on your knowledge of how a bill becomes a law?
 Watch School House Rocks I’m Just a Bill for fun and quick refresher!